eclipse-tractusx/tractusx-edc/docs/development/coding-principles.md

 1. Use `var` instead of explicit types (helps with clarity)
 2. Avoid `final` in method args and local variables
 3. Use `final` in field declarations
-4. Avoid `static` fields except in constants or when absolutely necessary. (you should be able to provide a reason).
+4. Avoid `static` fields except in constants or when absolutely necessary (you should be able to provide a reason).
 5. Use interfaces to define shared constants
-6. Use "minimally required types" (or "smallest possible API"), e.g. use `ObjectMapper` instead of `TypeManager` , or use a `String` instead of a more complex object containing the String, etc.
+6. Use "minimally required types" (or "smallest possible API"), e.g. use `ObjectMapper` instead of `TypeManager`, or use a `String` instead of a more complex object containing the String, etc.
 7. Use either `public` members, which are documented and tested, or `private` members.
 8. Avoid package-private members, especially if only needed for testing
 9. Avoid `protected` members unless they're intended to be overridden.